Christoph Borchers (co-Scientific Director)

 Dr. Christoph Borchers received his B.S., M.S. and Ph.D. from the University of Konstanz, Germany.
 After his post-doctoral training and employment as a staff scientist at NIEHS/NIH/RTP, in North Carolina, he became the director of the Duke - UNC Proteomics Facility and held a faculty position at the UNC Medical School in Chapel Hill, NC (2001-2006).
-Since then, Dr. Borchers has been employed at the University of Victoria (UVic), Canada and holds the current positions of Professor in the Department of Biochemistry and Microbiology and the Don and Eleanor Rix BC Leadership Chair in Biomedical and Environmental Proteomics.
+Since then, Dr. Borchers holds a joint appointment at the University of Victoria (UVic), Canada and holds the current positions of Professor in the Department of Biochemistry and Microbiology and the Don and Eleanor Rix BC Leadership Chair in Biomedical and Environmental Proteomics.
 He is also the Director of the UVic - Genome BC Proteomics Centre, which is one out of six Genome Canada funded Science & Technology Innovation Centres and the only one solely devoted to proteomics.

 His research is centred around the improvement, development and application of proteomics technologies with a major focus on techniques for quantitative targeted proteomics for clinical diagnostics.
 For his research, multiplexed LC-MRM-MS approaches and the immuno-MALDI (iMALDI) technique are of particular interest.
 Another focus of Dr. Borchers' research is centred on technology development and application of the combined approach of protein chemistry and mass spectrometry for structural proteomics.
 Dr. Borchers has published over 100 peer-reviewed papers in scientific journals and is the founder and CSO of two companies, Creative Molecules.
 Inc. and MRM Proteomics Inc. He is also involved in promoting proteomic research and education through his function as HUPO International Council Member, co-leader and Scientific Director of the British Columbia Proteomics Network and President of the Canadian National Proteomics Network.

 Dr. Liang Li obtained his PhD from the University of Michigan, Ann Arbor, Michigan and joined the Department of Chemistry at the University of Alberta in July 1989, where he is now a Professor of Chemistry, Adjunct professor of Biochemistry and Tier 1 Canada Research Chair in Analytical Chemistry.
 Dr. Li's research interest is in the area of developing analytical mass spectrometry for biomolecule and polymer analysis, including proteomics and metabolomics applications.
 He has published 170 papers and given over 195 invited lectures.
 He holds 4 US patents.
 He has won several awards including the Rutherford Memorial Medal in Chemistry from the Royal Society of Canada (2003), the F.P.
 Lossing Award from the Canadian Society for Mass Spectrometry (2006), the Maxxam Award from the Canadian Society of Chemistry (2009) and the Gerhard Herzberg Award from the Canadian Society for Analytical Sciences and Spectroscopy (2010).
-Dr. Li has served on editorial boards of several journals and is an editor of Analytica Chimica Acta.Visit Website
+Dr. Li has served on editorial boards of several journals and is an editor of Analytica Chimica Acta.

 Dr. James Harynuk received his PhD from the University of Waterloo in 2004 where he conducted pioneering work in the emerging field of comprehensive two-dimensional gas chromatography and won the WB Pearson Medal for creative research in a doctoral thesis.
 He then moved to Melbourne, Australia to continue the study of multidimensional separations with Dr. Philip Marriott at the Royal Melbourne Institute of Technology.
 In 2007 he started his own research group at the University of Alberta where he continues to advance our understanding of multidimensional separations science.
 Current research interests include the development of tools to identify molecules based on their thermodynamic behavior in a gas phase separation and tools for the rapid interpretation of GCxGC and GC-MS data.
 The tools that Dr. Harynuk is developing have been applied in a diversity of fields with a variety of collaborators including petroleum (Syncrude, Imperial Oil), forensics (RCMP), foods (University of Jaen, Spain), anti-doping (UFRJ, Brazil), and textile science (UofA).

 He has a special interest in using metabolomics to advance drug discovery and drug screening.
 He has developed several large libraries of biologically significant small molecules, including nucleotides, amino acid derivatives, ions, and lipids, as well as stabilizers such as osmolytes and short-chain polymers.
 This diverse library has been used to screen and identify novel ligands, profile binding specificities, and map interaction sites for a number of protein signaling and enzymatic domains (GTPases, kinases, phosphatases, and proteases).
 He also co-created an open access drug fragment library optimized by multiple drug discovery campaigns for high-throughput screening by NMR.
 The Membrane Optimal Docking Area (MODA) software he co-developed is freely available at Molsoft, providing a basis for further studies on specificities and cellular localization of the thousands of novel membrane binders (i.e., metabolites) that can now be easily predicted by any researcher.

 Dr. Michael Overduin is an internationally recognized structural biologist who focuses on protein:lipid recognition and signaling mechanisms of therapeutic targets.
 He has done pioneering work in the study of interactions of small molecules with proteins and membranes, with a primary focus on NMR-based metabolomics.
-He has recently taken over as Executive Director of NANUC (the National High Field Nuclear Magnetic Resonance Centre) at UofA, which is equipped with a 800 MHz NMR, 2 600 MHz NMR instrument and a specially contained 500 MHz instrument.
+He has recently taken over as Executive Director of NANUC (the National High Field Nuclear Magnetic Resonance Centre) at UofA, which is equipped with 2 600 MHz NMR instrument and a specially contained 500 MHz instrument.
 He previously led the Henry Wellcome Building for Biomolecular NMR in the UK.
 He has published over 100 papers in journals including Cell, Mol Cell, Dev Cell, EMBO, JACS, Nature, Nature Struct Mol Biol, Nature Communs, PNAS USA and Science, (h-index = 34; 5387 citations).
 He has patented the styrene maleic acid lipid particle system for preparation and analysis of native membrane proteins and developed the international SMALP network (SMALP.net).
 Dr. Overduin launched Science Capital as a start-up that has connected hundreds of scientists, spin-offs, industry and business experts to tackle grand challenges, is one of the original editors of the J Chem Biol Drug Design, and founded academic-pharma partnering networks at www.discoverylab.ca and www.drugdiscovery.org.uk, with outputs including molecular libraries for ligand screening and drug discovery.